owhefave/ALX_Practice/README.md

 # ALX_Practice
+##Project Objective
-Project Objective: To learn more about basics of github
+To learn more about basics of github

 flowchart example i worked on for the learning course
 ![SumOfSquares](https://github.com/owhefave/ALX_Practice/assets/46961767/1f4fec69-1b95-49ae-923c-793121a1fc2e)